The College of Liberal Arts, the UMass Boston Alumni Association, and the Career Center provide a variety of resources for graduates.

-As Assistant Administrator for the Environmental Protection Agency’s Office of Air and Radiation, UMass Boston graduate Gina McCarthy has been a leading advocate for comprehensive strategies to confront climate change and work toward a greener economy.
+As administrator for the Environmental Protection Agency’s Office of Air and Radiation, UMass Boston graduate Gina McCarthy has been a leading advocate for comprehensive strategies to confront climate change and work toward a greener economy.
 During her tenure, EPA has taken important steps to address greenhouse gas emissions and to protect public health by reducing air pollution.

-Prior to her confirmation, McCarthy served as Commissioner of the Connecticut Department of Environmental Protection.
+Prior to her confirmation, McCarthy served as commissioner of the Connecticut Department of Environmental Protection.
 In her 25 year career, she has worked at both the state and local levels and helped coordinate policies on economic growth, energy, transportation and the environment.
 She also has extensive experience with the Regional Greenhouse Gas Initiative, the nation’s first market-based greenhouse gas cap-and-trade system.

 The Environmental Protection Agency has moved forward under the existing Clean Air Act and the landmark 2007 Supreme Court decision in Massachusetts vs. EPA.
 There the court ruled that greenhouse gases are indeed pollutants, and that EPA must determine if they pose a danger to human health and welfare and whether vehicle emissions contribute to the problem.
 “In December 2009, EPA Administrator Lisa P. Jackson answered those questions—“yes and yes,” McCarthy said.